TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 but additionally shows the calculated B-factor for each active site amino acid close to the ligand.
-To the right of the graphic is information about the clustering of the ligand trajectory, including a table giving the ensemble average MMPBSA energy (with standard error) for each cluster.
-These averages are used to compute the Boltzmann-weighted average for the ligand as a whole.
-Note that cluster 1 (green), the low occupancy cluster, is much less stable than cluster 0 (blue), so the Boltzmann-weighted result represents cluster 0 completely.
+To the right of the graphic is information about the clustering of the ligand trajectory, including a table giving the ensemble average MMPBSA energy and BintScore (each with standard error) for each cluster.
+The MMPBSA value represents a Boltzmann-weighted average over all major clusters,
+But for BintScore it is a simple ensmble average for the ligand as a whole.
+Note with only one cluster here, the Boltzmann-weighted result represents cluster 0 completely.
+The remaining value, "Pose Stability", is derived from the ensemble BintScore and represents how stable the overall protein-ligand binding interactions are compared to the starting pose (varies between 0 (no stability) and 1 (completely stable)).

 Scrolling down exposes a strip chart and two tables detailing relevant analyses of the trajectories for all poses of the ligand.